ryotoru/sdg/README.md

-# Automated EDA Plotting Pipeline
+# EHR EDA Plotting Pipeline

 This project provides an automated pipeline for performing initial Exploratory Data Analysis (EDA) on tabular datasets.
 It generates high-quality histograms with adaptive binning, Kernel Density Estimates (KDEs), and consolidated PDF reports for all numeric columns in your data for further analysis.